nicholaschen09/whiteboard/README.md

-# Brainboard
+# whiteboard

-Brainboard is a collaborative whiteboard application that enables real-time brainstorming and ideation for teams.
+Whiteboard is a collaborative whiteboard application that enables real-time brainstorming and ideation for teams.
 It provides a digital canvas where multiple users can draw, add text, share images, and collaborate simultaneously.

 ## Features